2019 Novel Coronavirus (COVID-19) Symptoms:

 Current Status in Wharton

-- Effective Monday, July 13th Town Hall will be open to the public by appointment only.
-We encourage you to continue to utilize our alternate ways of doing business if at all possible.
+- Town Hall is open to the public, however we encourage you to continue to utilize our alternate ways of doing business if at all possible.
 For information on contactless business options click here.
-If you need to make an appointment, contact the Department that you are looking to meet with prior to coming to Town Hall.
-We will not be accepting walk in appointments.
 Face coverings are required for all visitors to the building and social distancing practices will be in place.

-- The Wharton Library is closed to the public but is opening for curbside pick up starting on June 17th.
-For more info click here.
+- The Wharton Library is open to the public by appointment only for indoor browsing.
+For more information click here.

 - Contact Wharton's Municipal Court in Mt.
 Arlington for court information.
 You can reach them by clicking here.

 - Wharton's local parks are open for recreation as allowable by State guidelines at this time.